-Within 10 days following the case team submitting a preliminary inquiry report to the Board of the Turkish Competition Authority (TCA), the Board convenes in order to evaluate the information obtained and make a decision and decides on whether or not to open an investigation.
+Within 10 days of the case team submitting a preliminary inquiry report to the Board of the Turkish Competition Authority (TCA), the Board convenes to evaluate the information obtained and decide on whether or not to open an investigation.
 If the Board decides that an investigation shall be conducted, it designates the rapporteur or rapporteurs who shall conduct the investigation under the supervision of the head of the department concerned.
 The TCA notifies the parties concerned of the investigation within 15 days of issuing the decision of the initiation of an investigation and requests that the parties submit their first written pleas within 30 days.
-In order to initiate the first written plea period granted to the parties, the TCA is required to send this notification letter to the parties concerned, accompanied by adequate information as to the type and nature of the claims.
+To initiate the first written plea period granted to the parties, the TCA is required to send this notification letter to the parties concerned, accompanied by adequate information as to the type and nature of the claims.

-Please note that the TCA may order a full-fledged investigation without conducting a preliminary inquiry.
+The TCA may order a full-fledged investigation without conducting a preliminary inquiry.